tesorrells/RF-Drone-Detection/Experiment_Outline.md

 # Experiment Goals

-Use a HackRF One to collect drone RF data in a noise-free environment for detection purposes, including RF spectrum analysis and machine learning methods regarding drone RF behavior.
+We plan to use a HackRF One software defined radio to collect drone RF data in a low noise environment.
+The aim of our project is to prototype a drone detection system for the Georgia Tech Police Department.
+The system will use a software defined radio for RF spectrum analysis and apply machine learning methods to detect drone RF activiity.
+Capturing a drone's RF communication in a low noise environment will allow us to narrow down the most effective detection methods to implement for the GTPD.

 # Experiment Parameters